Dream222222/2DFPhysics/README.md

 # 2DFPhysics
  2D fixed-point physics for Unity.
 This is currently a WIP project, any help is appriciated.
- This project is currently based on Randy Gaul's [Custom 2D Physics Engine tutorial](https://gamedevelopment.tutsplus.com/tutorials/how-to-create-a-custom-2d-physics-engine-the-basics-and-impulse-resolution--gamedev-6331).
+ This project is currently based on Randy Gaul's [Custom 2D Physics Engine tutorial](https://gamedevelopment.tutsplus.com/tutorials/how-to-create-a-custom-2d-physics-engine-the-basics-and-impulse-resolution--gamedev-6331), box2D, and various other resources.
  Currently built on Unity **2019.2.3f1**, but could work on lower versions.

 ## Goals